alessiogandelli/tweets-to-topic-network/README.md

 we use openai gpt3.5turbo model to label the topic using the putput of the cTFIDF and some representative tweets.

+#  How to run it

+suggestion: create a folder for each set of tweets you want to process, in our case one for each COP.
+Inside this folder there should be the two jsonl files, one for the tweets and one for the users.
+After running the main script( either using make or just running main.py) in that folder you will find the following folders:

+- `cache`: contains the csv and pickle files of the intermediate steps of the pipeline, from the cleaned dataset in csv to the label of the topics.

+- `networks`: contains the gml files of the temporal text network

 ```python

 # A Real Example